Will My Child Understand My Adoption Decision?

 In the past, it was common for adopted children to not be told that they were adopted, and adoptive parents and birth parents usually did not meet or get to know each other.
 As a result, many adopted children would grow up with negative feelings about their adoption or be shocked when they finally learned the truth later in life.

-Furthermore, women who choose adoption are able to carefully select the adoptive parents for their baby, get to know the adoptive family and maintain a relationship with them after the adoption, ensuring the adopted child understands his or her birth mother’s adoption decision.
-Through an open adoption, you never have to wonder what a child thinks about their adoption, because you can talk to him or her about it firsthand, and explain how much you love them in your own words.
+Through open adoption, you never have to wonder what your child thinks about their adoption, because you can talk to him or her about it firsthand and explain how much you love them in your own words.

 What Will My Child Think of Me?